Erjon Bogdani

-Erjon Bogdani (born 14 April 1977) is an Albanian professional football coach and former player.
-He is nicknamed "Bogu" or "Er-Bomber".
+Erjon Bogdani (/sq/; born 14 April 1977) is an Albanian professional football coach and former player, who played as a forward.
+He is also known by the nicknames "Bogu" and "Er-Bomber".

-Regarded as one of the most successful Albanian players of all time, Bogdani began his career at Partizani Tirana in 1994 where he debuted at the age of 16.
-He left the club in January 1998 to sign with Gençlerbirliği.
-That summer, Bogdani moved in Croatia to play for Zagreb, before traveling to Italy where he enjoyed the best years of his career.
+Regarded as one of the most successful Albanian players of his generation, Bogdani began his senior career with Partizani Tirana in 1994 where he debuted at the age of 16, before playing for Gençlerbirliği in Turkey and Zagreb in Croatia, and later establishing himself in Italy, where he spent the majority of his career.

-Bogdani played in the following years in Serie A and B, representing Reggina, Salernitana, Verona, Siena, Chievo, Livorno and Cesena.
+He competed extensively in Serie A and Serie B, representing several Italian clubs including Reggina, Salernitana, Hellas Verona, A.C.
+Siena, Chievo, Livorno and Cesena.

+During this period, he was known for his physical style of play and aerial ability, recording multiple double-digit scoring seasons, scoring decisive goals in promotion and relegation campaigns, and registering a Serie A hat-trick during the 2005–06 Serie A season.

 He became a free agent in May 2013 after his contract with Siena ran out, and retired from the sport in February 2014.

-Bogdani has 74 caps for Albania national team, making his debut in 1996 and scoring his first goal three years later.
+Bogdani has 75 caps for Albania national team, making his debut in 1996 and scoring his first goal three years later.
 With 18 goals, he is Albania's all-time top goalscorer, overtaking his former teammate Alban Bushi in 2011 by netting his 15th goal.
 He holds numerous Albanian records, including most goals as substitute and oldest goalscoring in history, and has been dubbed as the best striker to play for the Red and Black.

 Following his retirement, Bogdani was initially appointed by Albanian Football Association as a youth talents scouter, starting the job in September 2014.
 He began his managerial career by being named Gianni De Biasi assistant in August 2015.
 In December 2016, he was named manager of Albania under-19 team.

+In 2022 he returned to Italy serving as head of youth scouting for Palermo.

+Since October 2025, he has served as assistant sporting director at Italian club Mantova 1911.

+Early life

+Erjon Bogdani was born on 14 April 1977 in Tirana, Albania, together with his twin brother, Adrian to parents Fatmir Bogdani, a math teacher and Pranvera Bogdani, a historian.
+He grew up in the capital and attended the “Avni Rustemi” school.
+Both brothers were initially noted for their height and were considered promising in basketball.
+Bogdani developed a passion for football and by the age of 7, he participated in school-level sports competitions of football.
+He was first noticed by coach Ilir Spahiu, who approached him at Partizani Tirana.
+He progressed through the club’s youth levels and in 1994 signed his first professional contract with the club managed by Sulejman Starova.

 Club career

-Early years

-Bogdani was discovered by local side Partizani Tirana at the age of 10 in a school team competition held in Tirana, where he scored 11 goals in just four games.
-The young Bogdani then joined Partizani Tirana's academy, where he played through the different age groups and eventually signed his first professional contract with the club in 1994.
+Early career in Albania and Turkey